CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/connectivity.md

 ## Tools

-- Trackermaps generation script on `vocms066.lxplus.cern.ch` (accessed via SSH, see `trackermaps/views.py`)
+- Any remotescript configuration (such as the Trackermaps generation script on `vocms066.lxplus.cern.ch`) accesses available remote hosts as configured (see [`remotescripts`](apps/remotescripts/overview.md)).